electron/electron/docs/api/crash-reporter.md

   * `productName` String, default: Electron
   * `companyName` String, default: GitHub, Inc
   * `submitUrl` String, default: http://54.249.141.255:1127/post
-    * URL that crash reports would be sent to as POST
+    * URL that crash reports will be sent to as POST
   * `autoSubmit` Boolean, default: true
     * Send the crash report without user interaction
   * `ignoreSystemCrashHandler` Boolean, default: false
   * `extra` Object
-    * An object you can define which content will be send along with the report.
+    * An object you can define that will be sent along with the report.
     * Only string properties are sent correctly.
     * Nested objects are not supported.

-Developers are required to call this method before using other crashReporter APIs.
+Developers are required to call this method before using other `crashReporter` APIs.

-**Note:** On OS X, electron uses a new `crashpad` client, which is different with the `breakpad` on Windows and Linux.
-To enable crash collection feature, you are required to call `crashReporter.start` API to initialize `crashpad` in main process and in each renderer process that you wish to collect crash reports.
+**Note:** On OS X, Electron uses a new `crashpad` client, which is different from `breakpad` on Windows and Linux.
+To enable the crash collection feature, you are required to call `crashReporter.start` API to initialize `crashpad` in the main process and in each renderer process from which you wish to collect crash reports.

 ## crashReporter.getLastCrashReport()

-Returns the date and ID of the last crash report, when there was no crash report sent or the crash reporter is not started, `null` will be returned.
+Returns the date and ID of the last crash report.
+If no crash reports have been sent or the crash reporter has not been started, `null` is returned.

 ## crashReporter.getUploadedReports()

-Returns all uploaded crash reports, each report contains date and uploaded ID.
+Returns all uploaded crash reports.
+Each report contains the date and uploaded ID.

 # crash-reporter payload